Bellanca 14-13: Design and development

 Eventually the 150 hp Franklin could be upgraded to 165 hp with the FAA Type Certificate stating “Installation eligible only when original basic Franklin 6A4-150-B3 engine installation components utilized ..”.
-The 165 hp required the use of either the Koppers Aeromatic or Sensenich Skyblade propellers.
+The 165 hp required the use of either a Koppers Aeromatic or Sensenich Skyblade propeller.

 The 14-13 was introduced in 1946; in its improved 14-13-3 version the aircraft remained in production until 1949.

 Model 14-19

 A higher-performance design revision was granted FAA approval as the 14-19 Cruisemaster on September 26, 1949.
-The new model featured structural upgrades, a 190 hp Lycoming O435-A engine, an increased gross weight of 2600 lb, hydraulically operated landing gear and flaps, and a deluxe interior.
+The new model had structural upgrades, a 190 hp Lycoming O435-A engine, an increased gross weight of 2600 lb, hydraulically operated landing gear and flaps, and an improved interior.
 99 of these airplanes were produced between 1949 and 1951.
-Externally, a near-look-alike to the earlier models, this version was distinguished by its larger, oval-shaped endplates.
+Externally very similar to the earlier models, this version was distinguished by its larger, oval-shaped endplates.
 All production ceased in 1956 as Bellanca wound up its operations.